Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

-The spot-checking format of the protocol enforces a particular structure in the probabilities distributions over the score register that can be produced by the protocol.
-In particular, the expected distributions over $X_i$ for each round $i$ must take the form
+The spot-checking format of the protocol enforces a particular structure in the probability distributions over the score register that can be produced by the protocol.
+In particular, the expected distributions over $X_i$ for each round $i$ must now take the form

 where $q$ is a distribution over the test-round scores for round $i$.
-That is, each $p \in \Q$ follows this structure if we perform spot-checking.
 To capture this structure in the construction of our min-tradeoff functions we follow~\cite[Section 5]{DF}, by first defining a min-tradeoff function that only takes the statistics of a test round and then extending the domain of the function to include the no-test symbol $\perp$.
-Formally, we define infrequent sampling channels as follows. \begin{definition}[Infrequent sampling channel] An infrequent sampling channel, $\mathcal{M}_i: R_{i-1}\to \A_i \B_i \X_i R_i$ is a channel that decomposes according to
+Formally, we define infrequent sampling channels as follows. \begin{definition}[Infrequent sampling channel] An infrequent sampling channel, $\M_i: R_{i-1}\to \A_i \B_i \X_i R_i$ is a channel that decomposes according to